sungheeyun/sungheeyun.github.io/_posts/2025-07-11-PDT - abstract-algebra.markdown

 The symmetric groups $$S_n$$ embody our intuitive understanding of rearrangement and permutation, yet they lead to some of the deepest results in mathematics.
 The fact that $$S_5$$ is not solvable—preventing the solution of quintic equations by radicals—demonstrates how abstract beauty and fundamental limitations are intimately connected.

-## Unification and Hidden Connections
+## Unification and hidden connections

 Abstract algebra reveals hidden connections that unite seemingly disparate areas of mathematics.
 The fact that the same group can appear as symmetries of a geometric object, as transformations of a vector space, and as the Galois group of a polynomial equation suggests deep unifying principles in mathematics.